develop-me/blog-resources/base/index.md

 ---

 Now, I'm about to get a bit mathsy on you.
 Some people are scared of maths and switch off the second they see it.
-But I'm not going to be doing anything complicated, just using “powers”.
+But the only bit of maths you need to know is “powers”, which I will now explain.

-A number, x, to some power, y – written x<sup>y</sup> – just means multiplying x by itself y times.
+A number, 𝑥, to some power, 𝑦 – written 𝑥<sup>𝑦</sup> – just means multiplying 𝑥 by itself 𝑦 times.
 For example:

 - 10<sup>2</sup> = 10 × 10 = 100
 - 10<sup>3</sup> = 10 × 10 × 10 = 1,000